 Action Steps You Can Take Now

 - Get your credit score and report.
 The first step is to get your latest credit score and report so you can see the whole picture and figure out what to start improving first.
 Under the Fair Credit and Reporting Act, you can get a free credit report every year from each of the ratings bureaus.
+You can also check reviews.com to see who were rated as the top credit report services.

 - Fix any errors in your credit report.
 Errors on credit reports are more common than you think.
 Frequent errors involve everything from incorrect identity information and outdated account status to incorrect balances and non-recorded payments.
 The credit report providers have dispute resolution procedures that allow you to correct any errors in the record, and, according to a recent Federal Trade Commission study, 79% of people who disputed an error on their credit reports had the error removed.
 That’s a quick ‘win' that will boost your score immediately.